deningsr/MLB-Pitch-Data/README.md

 * MLB Games Data: Contains game-level data such as home team, away team, date, and final score.

 * MLB Player Names Data: Contains first and last names of pitchers and batters.
 Used as a helper dataset to join player names.

+# Technologies Used

+* **Spark** is used in the ETL process to transform and output the data because it can handle the large volume used.

+* **Python** will be used as the main language due to the availability of PySpark and other packages making it a flexible option.
+It is also the language I am most familiar with.

+* **PostgresSQL** will be used as the relational database that will hold the final data.
+It it as good choice to store to tabular data in csv files

+* **Airflow** will be used as it is the premier tool for maintaining ETL pipelines and will allow this project to be maintained and automated.